annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 For example, here the value of myScript after pasting should be:- myScript= "/macros/s/AKfycbxcnqrleZjKohDYYwADWckLugt1Mr_sh-IAEcWw7TScxDNLexU/exec"
 ![Alt text](Resources/WebURL.png)
-And then upload the code, before uploading you should now how to make connect ESP32CAM to FTDI programmer so learn how to do from below heading "Connection of ESP32CAM and FTDI programmer"
+And then upload the code, before uploading you should now how to make connect ESP32CAM to FTDI programmer so learn how to do from below heading "Connection of ESP32CAM and FTDI programmer" \

+Connection set up of IR sensor <--> ESP32CAM \
+OUT <--> IO13 (Can be connected to any I/O pin of ESP32CAM) \
+VCC <--> VCC \
+GND <--> GND

 ### Connection of ESP32CAM and FTDI programmer
 ![Alt text](Resources/image.png)